rapido-mobile/rapido-mobile.github.io/tutorials/introduction.md

 In code, each document is represented as a Map with each property having a string for the key, and some other data type for the value.
 This would be called a dictionary in Python, or an Object in Javascript.

 ## What is RAD?
 Rapid Application Development means that, as a developer, you should get a lot of functionality for not very much work.
 However, this should not come at the expense of power and flexibility.
-RAD means that you should only be spending your time as sa developer focused on the parts of your application that are unique.
+RAD means that you should only be spending your time as a developer focused on the parts of your application that are unique.

 ## What does Rapido do for you?
 With Rapido, all you need to do is define the kind of documents that you want in a very easy way, and rapido will provide all of the UI that your users need to interact with those documents at run time.